LaylaD4/LaylahDePaull_T3A2-A/README.md

 ## R3.
 Application Architecture Diagram
-For my application, Leanne's Collection, I plan to follow a 3-tier monolithic architecture, represented in the diagram below by the three distinct layers: frontend (client tier), backend (server tier), and database (data tier).
+For my application, Leanne's Collection, I plan to follow a 3-tier architecture, represented in the diagram below by the three distinct layers: frontend (client tier), backend (server tier), and database (data tier).
 Since this application is built using the MERN stack, the following technologies will be used:

 The frontend (client tier) will be built with React.js and deployed on Netlify, providing a responsive and intuitive interface for customers to browse face paint kits, watch tutorials, and complete purchases as guests.
 The seller (admin) will have access to a separate admin portal, where they can log in to view all customer orders.

 The backend (server tier) will be developed with Node.js and Express.js, hosted on Render.
 It will handle all API requests and business logic, which will be managed inside the application's controllers.
 These controllers will process incoming HTTP requests, validate data, interact with the database using Mongoose, enforce security using JWT authentication for the admin, and send structured JSON responses back to the frontend.
 This ensures the frontend can efficiently display product listings, order details, and video tutorials.

 The database (data tier) will be powered by MongoDB Atlas (hosted on AWS), storing all product (kit) details, customer orders, and video information.
 Data will be structured and managed using Mongoose models, ensuring consistency, validation, and efficient querying.

-While this monolithic setup is not as scalable as a microservices approach, it is the best choice for this project given the scope of this assignment and my current development skills.

 **Side note**: In the future, when I launch Leanne's Collection as a fully functional eCommerce website, I plan to integrate Shopify APIs (such as the Admin API) to handle cart creation, checkout, and payments.
 For this assignment, I will build proxies to simulate this functionality.
 Offloading payments and order management to Shopify will improve scalability by reducing backend processing.
 Therefore, the diagram below reflects the current architecture for this assignment and not the future version that will incorporate third-party Shopify APIs.